-Here are tips on how to plant a bare-root tree—from digging the hole to watering the tree properly once it’s planted.
+Here are tips on how to plant a bare-root tree the right way—from digging the hole to watering the tree properly once it’s planted.

 “Bare-root” means that the trees are not grown in a container.
 They are shipped to nurseries dormant, and they do not have any soil around their roots (hence, they are “bare”).

-The best time to plant a bare-root tree, or any other bare-root plant, is in the fall or early spring.
-Garden centers are stocked with container-grown trees, but the choices are often limited.
+The best time to plant a bare-root tree, or any other bare-root plant, is in the early spring.

 Ordering a Tree